jparklev/governance-documents/executive/Raise-USDC-Stability-Fee.md

 ---
-title: Raise USDC Stability Fee
+title: 'Raise USDC Stability Fee'
-summary: Vote for this proposal to raise the USDC Stability Fee from 0% to 1%
+summary: 'Vote for this proposal to raise the USDC Stability Fee from 0% to 1%'
-source: 0xD0DD71814cC2185C3092a477217c9d64E7f3A38E
+source: '0xD0DD71814cC2185C3092a477217c9d64E7f3A38E'
 ---

 # [Executive Vote] Raise USDC Stability Fee